This blog post is all about the best Beth O’Leary books.

 Another automatic-buy author for me, is Beth O’Leary.
-I’ve read every book that she’s written and I find with each new release, the books get better and better.
+I’ve read many Beth O’Leary books that she’s written and I find with each new release, the books get better and better.

-If you’re in the mood for a quirky rom-com read, then you’ll be in the right place if you have a book by Beth O’Leary in your hands.
+If you’re in the mood for a quirky rom-com read, then you’ll be in the right place if you pick up any of the below Beth O’Leary books.

 I can see why The Flat Share was made into a limited TV series, and I thoroughly enjoyed watching on my flights to and from New York recently.